mnlipp/osgi-getting-started/Repositories.md

 bndtools.
 Details about the configuration properties can be found in the [bndtools documentation](https://bndtools.org/repositories.html#local-indexed-repository).

-Another implementation of an OSGi repository that uses the standardized index file format by default is the `aQute.bnd.deployer.repository.osgi.OSGiRepository`.
-This type of repository is "fixed", i.&nbsp;e. bndtools makes no attempt to modify the content of the repository.
+Another implementation of an OSGi repository is the `aQute.bnd.deployer.repository.osgi.OSGiRepository`.
+This type of repository uses the standardized index file format and is "fixed", i.&nbsp;e. bndtools provides no functions to modify the content of the repository.
 The index file is specified by a URL, which usually references data on a remote server.
 Again, the configuration options can be found in the [bndtools documentation](https://bndtools.org/repositories.html#osgirepositories--fixed-index-repositories).

 The configuration for the "OSGI-Getting-Started" repository above references an index file that is maintained together with the sample projects.
-The repository described by the index file contains all bundles required for the samples (and some more).
+The repository described by the index file contains all bundles required for the examples (and some more) in this introduction.

 In an ideal world (from OSGi's point of view) all freely available bundles would be maintained in a "native" repository.
 Not necessarily using the simple persistence,